-Billy Polansky (email@example.com) works as the General Manager of Columbia’s Center for Urban Agriculture, leading the day to day operations.
-He moved to Columbia in 2008 to be with his now-wife, and fellow CCUA team member, Carrie Hargrove.
+Billy Polansky (email@example.com) works as the Executive Director of Columbia’s Center for Urban Agriculture, leading the day-to-day operations.
+He moved to Columbia in 2008 to be with his now-wife and fellow CCUA team member, Carrie Hargrove.
 Before coming to Columbia, Billy spent time working at the Heifer Ranch educating people about agriculture and global poverty.
 He also served as an AmeriCorps VISTA at the Missouri River Communities Network, where he worked on local foods projects.
 Billy holds a bachelor’s degree in Geographic Science from James Madison University in Harrisonburg, VA and is now enrolled at Columbia College, in their MBA program.
-When Billy isn’t working you can find him at home reading, petting kitty cats or working in his garden.
+When Billy isn’t working, you can find him at home reading, petting kitty cats or working in his garden.

-Carrie Hargrove (firstname.lastname@example.org) is CCUA’s Farm Manager.
-She has worked with CCUA first as a volunteer in 2009 and 2010 and then as an employee from 2011- present.
-Carrie manages all aspects of commercial food production for the organization with help from participants in the Garden Greenhorn Program, with whom she shares the intricacies and techniques of small scale food production via hands on experience.
+Carrie Hargrove (firstname.lastname@example.org) is CCUA’s Urban Farm Manager.
+She has worked with CCUA first as a volunteer in 2009 and 2010, and later as an employee since 2011.
+Carrie manages all aspects of commercial food production for the organization with help from participants in the Garden Greenhorn Program, with whom she shares the intricacies and techniques of small scale food production via hands-on experience.
 She loves being outside, and wishes she could spend most of her time identifying the myriad of insects found at the farm.
 In addition to bugs and the outdoors, Carrie loves her husband, Billy, and Martin Scorsese movies.

-Adam Saunders, (firstname.lastname@example.org) as the Development Director, conducts outreach and promotional talks with local social groups, businesses and potential partners.
-He also helps with coordinating CCUA’s online outreach presence, strategic planning, and its fundraising efforts.
-Adam has been involved in community, agriculture, and environmental organizing in Columbia, MO since 2005 as a student with Sustain Mizzou.
-Adam has been gardening since a young kid, and being the son of two teachers, Adam has considered himself an informal teacher his whole life.
-Within the CCUA, Adam is able to combine these passions to connect dots within the local food system – an exciting place to be working!
+Adam Saunders, (firstname.lastname@example.org) as the Development Director, conducts outreach and promotional talks with local social groups, businesses, and potential partners.
+He also helps coordinate CCUA’s online outreach presence, strategic planning, and fundraising efforts.
+Adam has been involved in community, agriculture and environmental organizing in Columbia, MO, since 2005 as a student with Sustain Mizzou.
+He has been gardening since a young age, and, being the son of two teachers, Adam has considered himself an informal teacher his whole life.
+Within the CCUA, Adam is able to combine these passions to connect the dots within the local food system – an exciting place to be working!

-Trish Woolbright (email@example.com) is CCUA’s Opportunity Gardens Program Coordinator.
-Trish has always had a love for growing her own food and being an environmental steward while also helping people live happy with the natural world.
-Trish’s previous experience includes serving as a social worker or conservation biologist in many different areas such as Namibia in sub-Saharan Africa; Ann Arbor/Ypsilanti, Michigan; Chattanooga, TN; and spending time in the Peace Corps; as well as working for a few other non-profit organizations.
-Trish received her bachelor’s in psychology from Washburn University and is a Master Gardener and will be pursuing her Master Preserver and Master Naturalist certificates in the next two years.
+Trish Woolbright (email@example.com) is CCUA’s Opportunity Gardens Manager.
+Trish has always had a love for growing her own food and being an environmental steward while also helping people live happily with the natural world.
+Trish’s previous experience includes serving as a social worker and conservation biologist in many different areas such as Namibia in sub-Saharan Africa; Ann Arbor/Ypsilanti, Michigan; Chattanooga, TN.
+She has spent time in the Peace Corps and worked for a few other non-profit organizations.
+Trish received her bachelor’s in psychology from Washburn University; she is a Master Gardener and will be pursuing her Master Preserver and Master Naturalist certificates in the next two years.
 In her free time, she likes to garden, draw, cook, and read.

-Erin King, (email@example.com) as the Public Relations and Advocacy VISTA to CCUA from the AmeriCorps program, manages CCUA’s public relations and visual presence through her background skills in graphic design, fundraising, event promotion and social media.
+Erin King, (email@example.com) as the Office Manager, manages the general office operations and CCUA’s public relations and visual presence using her background and skills in graphic design, fundraising, event promotion and social media.
 She first discovered her immense passion for non-profit work at the 2011 Saint Louis Art Fair, where she worked as an artist and volunteer relations intern.
-It was also there where she learned about the AmeriCorps program from another intern, which proved to be a great way for her to combine her degree with her desire to do good for others.
-She’s a graduate from Webster University in St. Louis, Missouri, where she acquired a bachelor’s as a double major in Advertising & Marketing Communications, and Art with a Studio Emphasis.
-When not working, Erin can be found making art and crafts, and singing in the Columbia Chorale.
+It was also there that she learned about the AmeriCorps program from another intern, which proved to be a great way for her to combine her degree with her desire to do good for others.
+She served as an AmeriCorps VISTA to the CCUA for two years before becoming a full-time staff member.
+She’s a graduate from Webster University in St. Louis, Missouri, where she acquired a bachelor’s with a double major in Advertising & Marketing Communications, and Art with a Studio Emphasis.
+When not working, Erin can be found making art, serving at the soup kitchen, and singing in the Columbia Chorale.

-Lori McCurdy (email@example.com) currently works with CCUA’s Edible Landscaping department, consulting clients on ways to improve their landscape by integrating native plants, as well as edibles.
-She also collaborates with community members and educators at various elementary schools on ways to better integrate nature into the curriculum, into the school yard, and into the daily experience of today’s “nature starved” kids.
+Lori McCurdy (email@example.com) currently serves as the Outdoor Classroom Manager, helping schools and agencies plan their location’s outdoor learning space, and collaborating with community members and educators at various elementary schools on ways to better integrate nature into the curriculum, into the school yard, and into the daily experience of today’s nature-starved kids.
+She previously worked with CCUA’s edible landscaping program, consulting clients on ways to improve their landscapes by integrating native plants as well as edibles.
 Throughout her career, she has had a strong interest in connecting others to the natural world around them, because she believes understanding the ways in which we are interconnected to the earth is imperative to our success as a society.
 Lori acquired her Bachelor of Science in Human Development and Family Studies at Colorado State University, and in 2009, was certified as a Missouri Master Naturalist.
 When she’s not working, she can be found playing outside with her husband and their two kids.